Health System and Hospital

 Aids

-Assistive devices, such as hearing aids or prosthetic limbs, are not covered by National Insurance.
+Aids such as hearing aids or prostheses are not covered by National Insurance.

-The term long-term care is not present in the Maltese Health Act.
-These community services include
+The concept of dependency does not exist in the Maltese Health Act.
+These community services are for example

 • Social care